REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Square-stemmed monkey-flower Mimulus ringens C

-Great mullein Verbascum thapsus CF
+Great mullein Verbascum thapsus CFM

-Garlic mustard Aliolaria petiolata
+Garlic mustard Aliolaria petiolata FM

-Wormseed mustard Erysimum cheiranthoides
+Wormseed mustard Erysimum cheiranthoides M

 Stinging nettle Urtica dioica American stinging nettle

-Bittersweet nightshade Solanum dulcamara climbing nightshade C
+Bittersweet nightshade Solanum dulcamara climbing nightshade CF

 Cow parsnip Heracleum lanatum Woolly cow parsnip